The Development of On-Demand Sample Return Capability (SPQR) (TechEdSat-4) - 12.03.14

 Science Objectives for Everyone

 The Development of On-Demand Sample Return Capability (SPQR) (TechEdSat-4) assists in the development of a unique, drag-based de-orbit system based on the ‘Exo-Brake.’
-This permits a non-propulsive means of achieving the change in velocity (v) required for a normal de-orbit (propulsive systems, even cold-gas, can introduce crew hazards inside the ISS).
+This permits a non-propulsive means of achieving the change in velocity (v) required for a normal de-orbit (propulsive systems, even cold-gas, can introduce crew hazards inside the International Space Station).
 If successful, including the series avionics/navigation tests, small samples may be routinely returned from orbital platforms.
 In addition, this series effort provides technology development opportunity for interplanetary nano-satellites, and in particular – small ‘companion’ missions to the Martian surface.
-The current launch, TES-4, will focus on the next development steps for the Exo-Brake and the critical (and unique) Command/Control systems.
+The current launch, TES-4, focuses on the next development steps for the Exo-Brake and the critical (and unique) Command/Control systems.

 Science Results for Everyone

 NASA Ames Research Center, Moffett Field, CA, United States

 San Jose State University, San Jose, CA, United States

 University of Idaho, Moscow, ID, United States

 - The Development of On-Demand Sample Return Capability (SPQR/TechEdSat-4) studies unique research in free molecular flow drag devices – or ‘ping-pong’ flow since the air molecules are at such low density – just random particles hitting the front surface of the device in the Earth’s Thermosphere.